isomerpages/mlaw-pto/_deceased-cpf-estate-monies/information-for-next-of-kin-cpf-monies.md

 8. How would the Public Trustee distribute the CPF money of a Muslim?

+If the person who died was a Muslim, we will distribute the money in line with Section 112 of the Administration of Muslim Law Act according to the school of the Muslim law they observed.

+The Certificate of Inheritance issued by Syariah Court will list down the beneficiaries and their share of inheritance.<br><br>

 9. How can I claim a reimbursement of funeral expenses out of the Deceased’s CPF money?

+You can indicate the amount of funeral expenses which you would like to claim from the Deceased’s un-nominated CPF monies in the online application form.

+Please note that the maximum amount of funeral reimbursement claim allowable for a Deceased is $6,000.

+Only a beneficiary is eligible to claim a reimbursement of funeral expenses from the Deceased’s un-nominated CPF monies.

+You will also have to submit the following supporting documents to us:

+1) NRIC/Passport/Social Security Card (for US Nationals)/Election Card (for Indian Nationals) of Claimant and Applicant who submitted the Online Application Form

+2) Death Certificate of Deceased

+3) If Claimant is:<br>
+a.
+Spouse of Deceased – Marriage Certificate
+b.
+Child of Deceased – Birth Certificate of Child and Marriage Certificate of Parents
+c.
+Parent of Deceased – Birth Certificate of Deceased and Marriage Certificate of Parents
+d.
+Sibling of Deceased – Birth Certificate of Deceased and Birth Certificate of Sibling

+4) Original “Declaration Form (CPF monies) for funeral expenses” (Please return completed form by Post.
+Scanned and Faxed Copies are NOT allowed).
+You may obtain a softcopy of the “Declaration Form (CPF monies) for funeral expenses” at www.mlaw.gov.sg/pto > Deceased CPF / Estate monies > Forms.

+5) Front Page of Bank Passbook or Bank Statement indicating account number (For GIRO payment)

+6) Relevant receipts incurred for Funeral Expenses (Not compulsory)

+Please indicate the case reference number and NRIC of the deceased on your supporting documents.
+This case reference number is shown after you click the submit button of your online application.

+You may post the original hardcopy of the “Declaration Form (CPF monies) for funeral expenses” to the following address:

+Public Trustee’s Office<br>
+The URA Centre (East Wing)<br>
+45 Maxwell Road, #07-11<br>
+Singapore 069118<br><br>

 10. When will the CPF money be paid to me?

+As a general rule, we will distribute the money within 4 weeks from the date of receipt of the full set of documentation from the beneficiaries.<br><br>

 Nominated CPF Monies
 ---